Participants and Focus

 1 June 2019.

 Work in progress – to present ongoing work.
 Short papers will be double-blind peer-reviewed.
 Work-in-progress papers should include succinct and sufficient information about research objectives, significance, method, and preliminary or expected findings.
 If accepted, you are either invited to give an oral or a poster presentation at the conference (decision by the program committee).
 Your work-in-progress paper will be published in the online proceedings of the conference (with an ISBN).
-Work-in-progress papers (up to 5 pages, including title, figures and references) must be written in English using the LBS 2019 Word or LaTex template, and submitted through the Easychair website by 15 July 2019.
+Work-in-progress papers (up to 5 pages, including title, figures and references) must be written in English using the LBS 2019 Word or LaTex template, and submitted through the Easychair website by 30 July 2019 (extended)

 Showcases – live presentations of research prototypes and products.
 Showcase abstracts will be reviewed by the PC chairs and, if accepted, published in the online proceedings of the conference.
 Showcase abstracts (up to 2 pages, using the LBS 2019 Word or LaTex template) must be written in English and submitted through the Easychair website by 15 September 2019.
 Besides an introduction to the topic and project presented, showcase submissions must also include a description of the live presentation, including hardware and software used, space requirements, as well as information on what conference attendees will be able to see and try out during the demo session.